 Lying in the shadow of Mt.
 Rainier, Seattle is the hub of the Pacific Northwest.
 A haven of transportation and innovation, the Emerald City is also home to the snazziest-looking baseball team in the nation.
-And Safeco Field, the Mariners’ glistening ballpark, is a lively environment to behold America’s pastime.
+And the Mariners’ glistening home formerly known as Safeco Field, is a lively environment to behold America’s pastime.

-I visited Seattle with my family this past July and attended two Mariners games at Safeco Field, which opened in 1999.
+I visited Seattle with my family this past July and attended two Mariners games at T-Mobile Park, which opened in 1999.
 The ballpark is situated south of downtown next to CenturyLink Field (home of the Seattle Seahawks) in an up-and-coming sports district.